 A connected community + mentoring option

-Your online learning experience will be filled with people you'll never forget -- whom you'll meet during two total weeks that you spend together at the Portland campus:
+Your online learning experience will be filled with people you'll never forget—whom you'll meet during two visits to the Portland campus:

 Week One: Near the start of your program, you'll build a new support network by taking a week of Threshold courses on campus with fellow online students.
 During your trip, you'll meet course professors who will instruct and advise you throughout your program.
 You'll also meet student services staff and learn how to access the support resources we make available.

-Week Two: Your training culminates in one last trip to campus to complete a final Capstone course.
+Week Two: Your training culminates in one last trip to campus to complete a final, 2.5 day Capstone course.